anitapeppercorn/anitaprofileportfolio/README.md

 When presented with my first application, that application's image will be larger in size than the others.
 When you click on the images of the applications; you will be taken to that deployed application.
 When you resize the page or view the site on various screens and devices, you will be presented with a responsive layout that adapts to my viewport
-The URL of the deployed application >>
+The URL of the deployed application >> https://anitapeppercorn.github.io/.
-The URL of the GitHub repository that contains your code>> anitapeppercorn / anitaprofileportfolio
+The URL of the GitHub repository that contains code>> https://github.com/anitapeppercorn/anitaprofileportfolio